It all started because I didn’t listen…

 EST. 2020

-The Responsible Homegirl is a financial education company committed to helping women become financially responsible and wealth conscious.
+The Responsible Homegirl is a financial education company committed to helping adults and teens become financially responsible so that they can live the life of their dreams, and together, we can close the racial wealth gap and end cycles of poverty.
 We do this by sharing financial education in a fun, relatable, and digestible way.
-Since 2020, we’ve helped thousands of women increase their savings, learn how to budget according to their lifestyle, and prioritize paying off high interest credit card debt to increase their credit scores.
+Since 2020, we’ve been teaching our community how to budget, increase their savings, prioritize paying off high-interest credit card debt, increase their credit scores, and build wealth for the future.

-Through our workshops, content, and online presence: we are solving the problem of financial illiteracy, irresponsibility, and the lack of knowledge around building wealth.
-The racial wealth gap continues to plague communities of color and the work we do equips the everyday woman with the education and strategy to use money as a tool to create the life she desires, and positively impact generations to come.
+Through our workshops, content, and online presence, we are solving the problem of financial illiteracy, irresponsibility, and the lack of knowledge about building wealth.
+The racial wealth gap continues to plague communities of color, and the work we do equips the everyday person with the education and strategy to use money as a tool to create the life they desire and positively impact generations to come.